Selection of Filters for Photonic Crystal Spectrometer Using Domain-Aware Evolutionary Algorithms: Introduction

 \subsection{Addressing OFS problem}

 In this paper, we address the problem of filter selection as an instance of SCOP.
 Due to the highly complex relation between the selected filters and measured trace gas concentration, we do not study this relation directly.
 Instead, we approach our goal using SO and in this regard, we implemented a simulator of the Trace Gas Measurement Device (TGMD).
 Our simulator constitutes an approximate model of gas tracing.
-More details on TGMD and the simulator are provided in Section \ref{sec:description-trace-gas-measurement-device}.
+More details on TGMD and the simulator are provided in Section~\ref{sec:description-trace-gas-measurement-device}.

 While CCOMs for OFS might exist, the complexity of deriving them may not be practical.
+Therefore, we leverage the efficiency of numerical methods, such as meta-heuristics and machine learning, to obtain a \utwo{high-quality} approximate solution to OFS. \uthree{Meta-heuristics require neither explicit analytical models nor gradients, and have a long track record of delivering high-quality solutions on complex, noisy, and nonconvex problems across many application domains as discussed in Sec.~\ref{sec:comb-optim},~\ref{sec:stochastic-comb-optim}.
+They are also flexible and easily extensible because they are robust to changes in the simulator or constraint set.
+Therefore, addressing the OFS problem with meta-heuristics is the best available approach, which we employ in this work.}

-Therefore, we leverage the efficiency of numerical methods, such as meta-heuristics and machine learning, to obtain an approximate solution to OFS.
-Given the vast number of existing general-purpose numerical methods, we use the latest (known to us) comprehensive survey \cite{amaran2016simulation}.
-This survey provides a clear description of various methods applicable to SO, helping us in selecting optimizers for our OFS task.
-Independently of our choice, it is guaranteed by the No Free Lunch (NFL) theorem that none of the selected optimizers is the best on average for a big enough class of problems, meaning, a class of problems closed under the permutations of the search space \cite{schumacher2001no}.
+Given the vast number of existing general-purpose methods, we use the latest (known to us) comprehensive survey~\cite{amaran2016simulation}.
+This survey provides a clear description of various methods applicable to SO, helping us in selecting optimizers for OFS task.
+Independent of our choice, it is guaranteed by the No Free Lunch (NFL) theorem that none of the selected optimizers is the best on average for a big enough class of problems, meaning, a class of problems closed under the permutations of the search space~\cite{schumacher2001no}.
 Therefore, knowing the best optimizer for OFS in advance is intractable.
-Hence, we follow the approach suggested in Section 2.7 of \cite{peres2021combinatorial}.
+Hence, we follow the approach suggested in Section 2.7 of~\cite{peres2021combinatorial}.
 We conduct experiments where we repeatedly approximate the solution of the OFS problem using every chosen algorithm.
 This allows us to statistically rank the performance of each algorithm and identify the most suitable ones for our specific problem.
 We call the top-performing solvers the \emph{leading} algorithms.

 Since the optimal solution of OFS is unknown, developing algorithms that outperform the best existing solvers is relevant for deeper exploration of OFS.
 Moreover, in the future, we plan to improve our simulator of TGMD to be even closer to the real-world, which will result in increased computational complexity of the simulations.
 Therefore, developing an optimizer capable of finding solutions to OFS within a small computational budget is relevant for finding low-cost approximate solutions to the enhanced OFS in a feasible time frame.
 For those two reasons, we aim to improve leading solvers and explore a possible approach for doing so.
 We propose extensions of the leading algorithms to take advantage of domain-specific information.
 Such information will be formulated as metrics on the set of filters.